Early years

 Welcome to Nursery

-Early Years Practitioners: Mrs Howard, Mrs Johnson, Mrs Washington, Miss Stewart, Miss Wilson
+Early Years Practitioners: Mrs Howard, Mrs Johnson, Mrs Washington, Miss Stewart, Miss Wilson, Mrs Sherwood

 Our focus songs are: